-The plan has a deductible amount of \$1,632 for Inpatient Hospital and Inpatient Mental Health Care.
+The plan had a deductible amount of \$1,600 for Inpatient Hospital and Inpatient Mental Health Care.
+This is the 2023 amount and may change for 2024.
+ProCare Advantage (HMO-POS I-SNP) will provide updated rates as soon as they are released.
 Until you have paid the deductible amount, you must pay the full cost for Inpatient Hospital and Inpatient Mental Health Care.
 Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share for the rest of the benefit period.